 - Lemon Juice.

 The original fruit curd was lemon curd dating back to the 1800's in England.
-Fruit curd is different than jams because it uses the fruit juice instead of the whole fruit like jam.
+Fruit curd is different than jams because it uses fruit juice instead of the whole fruit like jam.
 In addition, it relies on eggs and the natural fruit pectin to thicken into a creamy spread.
 Of all the fruit curds I have made to date lemon, lime and kumquats thicken the most, and the other versions like strawberry and rhubarb, require lemon juice to help thicken them.

 How to Make the Raspberry Curd